-Production, Development, Appraisal & Exploration
+Production & Exploration

 The activities conducted by Mubadala Petroleum throughout our long-standing presence in Thailand reflect our strong capabilities in the areas of exploration, appraisal, development and production of hydrocarbons.

 As a long-term investor in Thailand, we are fully committed not only to the development of the local energy industry, but also to acting responsibly, with the utmost respect to the environment and communities we are operating in.

-The Manora field development was sanctioned in July 2012.
-The field was discovered in 2009 and the development concept was selected in late 2011.
-The facilities will include a Wellhead Processing Platform with water injection facilities to maximize oil recovery with oil stored in a Floating Storage and Offloading take (FSO) vessel.
+Mubadala Petroleum holds a 100 percent interest.
+In November 2014, the Manora oil field, located in the Northern Gulf of Thailand in the G1/48 concession, started production.
+Mubadala Petroleum is operator and holds a 60 percent interest.
+The field was discovered in 2009 and the development was sanctioned in July 2012.
+The facilities include a Wellhead Processing Platform with water injection facilities to maximize oil recovery with oil stored in a Floating Storage and Offloading (FSO) vessel.

-The Nong Yao field was discovered in 2009 and its development was sanctioned in August 2013.
-The development comprises Wellhead Processing Platform (WPP) and a minimum facility Wellhead Platform (WHP) with crude export via a Floating Storage and Offloading (FSO) vessel.
+In June 2015, the Nong Yao oil field in the G11/48 concession in the southern Gulf of Thailand started production.
+Mubadala Petroleum is operator and holds a 67.5 percent interest.
+The field was also discovered in 2009, further appraised by five wells and its development was sanctioned in August 2013.
+The facilities comprise a Wellhead Processing Platform and a minimum facility Wellhead Platform with crude export via a FSO vessel.